Melaleuca grows its sales from the ground up. Deriving its name

 Based in Idaho, Melaleuca operates its business primarily across

-North America, but also in the Asia/Pacific region.
+North America, but also in Europe, the Middle East, and

 Melaleuca has focused on growing its operations in recent years